ENodeB

 Traditionally, a Node B has minimum functionality, and is controlled by a Radio Network Controller (RNC).
 However, with an eNB, there is no separate controller element.
-This simplifies the architecture and allows lower response times.
+This simplifies the architecture and allows faster response times.

 Differences between an evolved Node B and a Node B

 Air interface

 eNB uses the E-UTRA protocols OFDMA (downlink) and SC-FDMA (uplink) on its LTE-Uu interface.
 By contrast, NodeB uses the UTRA protocols WCDMA or TD-SCDMA on its Uu interface.

 Control functionality

 eNB embeds its own control functionality, rather than using a RNC (Radio Network Controller) as does a Node B.

 Network interfaces

 eNB interfaces with the System Architecture Evolution (SAE) core (also known as Evolved Packet Core (EPC)) and other eNB as follows: